Fleckism/SecurityPlus/SecurityPlus/8B Account Polices.md

 Account policies enforce the privilege management policy by setting what users can and cannot do.
 This helps you to enforce strong credential policies and to detect and manage risks from compromised accounts.
 Auditing and permission reviews can reveal suspicious behavior and attempts to break through security.

-Play Video
 # ACCOUNT ATTRIBUTES AND ACCESS POLICIES

 As well as authenticating the user, an account can be configured with attributes as a user profile.
 Account objects can also be used to assign permissions and access policies.

 ### Account Attributes

-A user account is defined by a unique security identifier (SID), a name, and a credential.
+A user account is defined by a unique security identifier ([[SID]]), a name, and a credential.
 Each account is associated with a profile.
 The profile can be defined with custom identity attributes describing the user, such as a full name, email address, contact number, department, and so on.
 The profile may support media, such as an account picture.

-As well as attributes, the profile will usually provide a location for storing user-generated data files (a home folder).
+As well as attributes, the **profile will usually provide a location for storing user-generated data files (a home folder)**.
 The profile can also store per-account settings for software applications.

 ### Access Policies

 Each account can be assigned permissions over files and other network resources and access policies or privileges over the use and configuration of network hosts.
-These permissions might be assigned directly to the account or inherited through membership of a security group or role.
-Access policies determine things like the right to log on to a computer locally or via remote desktop, install software, change the network configuration, and so on.
+These permissions might be assigned directly to the account or inherited through membership of a security group or role. **Access policies determine things like the right to log on to a computer locally or via remote desktop, install software, change the network configuration, and so on**.

-On a Windows Active Directory network, access policies can be configured via group policy objects (GPOs).
+On a Windows Active Directory network, access policies can be configured via group policy objects ([[GPOs]]).
 GPOs can be used to configure access rights for user/group/role accounts.
-GPOs can be linked to network administrative boundaries in Active Directory, such as sites, domains, and Organizational Units (OU).
+GPOs can be linked to network administrative boundaries in Active Directory, such as sites, domains, and Organizational Units ([[OU]]).

 ![](https://s3.amazonaws.com/wmx-api-production/courses/5731/images/4361-1599771800688.png)